Citizens are Valuable CHS Resources

 In 1979, the Ramsey County Board of Commissioners established the Citizens Advisory Council to give citizens the ability to influence policy decisions related to services delivered by the Community Human Services Department (CHS).
 The CACs are an important way for you to make a difference and expand your knowledge as a volunteer.
-The CAC committees meet monthly and advise the County Board and are resources for CHS.
+The CAC committees meet monthly, advise the County Board and are resources for Human Services programs.